Nevadaplano: Geologic history

 The Nevadaplano probably formed as part of either the Sevier or the Laramide Orogeny during the Mesozoic and persisted into the Paleogene.
 Its growth began either in the Cretaceous or the Jurassic, when significant tectonic shortening took place behind the Sevier orogen.
 Similar to the present-day Altiplano in South America, the combination of an arid climate, tectonic contraction, weak erosion and the accumulation of volcanic rocks both in and below the crust helped raise the Nevadaplano during the Cretaceous, when flat subduction was taking place.
 Later, its southern part was probably overprinted by the Laramide Orogeny when volcanism shifted far to the east.
 The exact geologic evolution and character of the Nevadaplano is controversial, however, as is the notion that it was a geologically stable environment.

 The Nevadaplano underwent extensional tectonics during the Cenozoic, possibly in a multi-step process.
 An early stage may have occurred in the Eocene-Oligocene, toward the end of subduction, when the subducting slab steepened again and slab rollback decreased the tectonic forces.
 At that time, volcanic activity swept southwestward, away from the volcanoes of central Nevada to the Sierra.
 This may have been accompanied by uplift that would have continued when the Yellowstone hotspot developed in the Miocene.
 The plateau overrode the heat source of the East Pacific Rise about 28 million years ago.

 By far the most significant stage of extension was the later episode of east–west extension and northwestward shearing, which was underway by 16-17 million years ago and continues to a lesser extent today.
 That extension probably caused the high plateau to lose elevation.
-The heat flow from the Yellowstone hotspot is one mechanism that has could have caused the collapse process.
+The heat flow from the Yellowstone hotspot and the addition of magmas into the crust are mechanisms that could have caused the collapse process.
 Also during the Miocene, the Sierra Nevada-Great Valley block separated from the Nevadaplano and was tilted to the west along the Sierra Escarpment, beheading a number of westward-going drainages in the process.
 Former drainages of the Nevadaplano were buried by volcanic rocks and disrupted by tectonic processes.
 Farther east, the dismemberment of the drainages may have created suitable environments for the evolution of sucker fish.

 Miocene extension also created the well-known Basin and Range extension, probably triggered by changes in the plate boundary between the Pacific Plate and the North American Plate.
 Presently, relic surfaces around the Middle Fork Feather River valley and the high elevations of the northern Basin and Range may be considered remnants of the Nevadaplano.